Environments

 For every flow executed on an environment (create, destroy, or redeploy), env0 first creates a Terraform Plan.
 Executing the plan requires approval from a user with Deployer privileges.

-If you'd like to change an existing environment's default behavior for this setting, you can set it through the environment view page, under Settings tab, inside General Settings card:
+If you'd like to change an existing environment's default behavior for this setting, you can set it through the environment view page, under the Settings tab in the General Settings card:

-A user with Planner role cannot automatically approve his own plans.
+A user with a Planner role cannot automatically approve their own plans.

-If the user doesn't set automatic approval, env0 will wait after the Terraform Plan is created until a Deployer has actively approved the plan to execute.
+If the user doesn't enable automatic approval, env0 will only perform a Terraform Plan, and then wait until a Deployer has approved the plan.

 An environment that is waiting for approval will have the status of Waiting for Approval.
 A user with a Deployer role can approve the plan for deployment or cancel it.
-Choose the Environment Details screen, and click Deploy for the plan to be executed, or Cancel to cancel it.
+Go to the Environment Details screen, and click Deploy for the plan to be executed, or Cancel to cancel it.

 Inactive Environments